The Importance of Technology Training for Operators - Run a Safe, Productive and Healthy Mine

 There are many steps managers can take to ensure operators have sufficient technology skills:

 1. Explain why, not just how.
-To drive the adoption of new systems, it is essential that operators understand why the systems are important and what effect they can have on a mine.
+To drive the adoption of new systems, it is essential that mining operators understand why the new mining technology is important, and what positive effects it can have on improving productivity in mining.

-2. Embed technology into operator training program.
-These systems are an integral part of the machine and should be treated as such.
-Operators require the systems to perform their duties effectively and safely, and should therefore be trained to use them from the outset.
+2. Embed technology into an operator training program.
+Mining technology systems are an integral part of the machine and should be treated as such.
+Mining operators require the systems to perform their duties effectively and safely, and should therefore be trained to use them from the outset.

 4. Introduce in-cab mentoring.
 Follow up initial training with ongoing in-cab mentoring, ensuring that correct screen usage is reinforced.

 5. Provide reference material.
 Give operators a ‘cheat sheet’ or similar which they can keep in their cab for quick reference, covering the main functions and scenarios that can be displayed on their screens.

-Most systems create large volumes of data including items which can be used to assess an operator’s proficiency and improve productivity in mining.
+Most digital mining technology systems create large volumes of data including items that can be used to assess an operator’s proficiency and improve productivity in mining.
 For example, any of the following observations would suggest the operator is not using the systems effectively:

 Dumping at the wrong assigned location